techacharya/Cources/linux/theory/introduction/introduction.md

   - The rest of the Operating System usually includes many GNU libraries, utilities, and other software, from the Free Software Foundation.
 The operating system as a whole is known as **GNU/Linux**.

 ### Linux in Today's World
-${\color{green}Linux}$ is the leading Operating System on servers (over 96.4% of the top 1 million web servers are running on  Linux based Operating System).
+**_Linux_** is the leading Operating System on servers (over 96.4% of the top 1 million web servers are running on  Linux based Operating System).
 Linux also runs on all most all available electronics device like,
   - Embedded Systems i.e. devices whose operating system is typically built into the firmware and is highly tailored to the system.
 This includes:
     -  Routers, Modems, and Firewalls
     -  Automation controls